spaethtech/php-wsl/README.md

-# php-wsl
+# wsl-php
-A collection of WSL images for use with PHP development.
+A collection of WSL images and tools for PHP development.